blackbird71SR/Programming-Quotes/quotes.md

 25. > Programming isn't about what you know; it's about what you can figure out. __Chris Pine__
 26. > The question of whether a computer can think is no more interesting than the question of whether a submarine can swim. __Edsger Dijkstra__
 27. > Debugging is like being the detective in a crime movie where you are also the murderer. __Filipe Fortes__
-28. > when you don't create things, you become defined by your tastes rather than ability. ...
+28. > When you don't create things, you become defined by your tastes rather than ability. ...
 29. > Without requirements and design, programming is the art of adding bugs to an empty text file. __Louis Srygley__
 30. > Computers are good at following instructions,but not at reading your mind. __Donald Knuth__
 31. > Go To Statement Considered Harmful. __Edsger Dijkstra__